 Let’s start with the odd one among the three, the Common Snipe (Gallinago gallinago).
 As the name suggests, it is a common winter migrant throughout Thailand.
 It can be found in almost every type of wetlands from rice fields, shallow lakes and even coastal mangrove forests.
 In northern Thailand, it’s the most abundant species during mid-winter, while numbers of Pin-tailed and Swinhoe’s usually peak during passage migration.

 Structurally, the Common Snipe usually appears rather slim and long-bodied as the tail is noticeably longer and extends much further beyond the primary projections than in Swintail Snipe.
-On average, it also has longer bill than in Pin-tailed Snipe but quite similar to Swinhoe’s Snipe, though bill length of all 3 species can vary between individuals depending largely on age (juveniles often have shorter bill).
-The crown also usually appears flatter than in Pin-tailed Snipe with crown peak located towards the rear behind the eye.
+It often has longer bill than Pin-tailed Snipe, although bill length of all 3 species can be highly variable (juveniles often have shorter bill).
+The crown usually appears flatter than in Pin-tailed Snipe with crown peak located towards the rear behind the eye.

 It is probably easiest to identify the Common Snipe while in flight.
 The underwings of Common Snipe are much different from both Pin-tailed and Swinhoe’s Snipe by having more extensive amount of white on the barring of underwing coverts.
 The upperwings are also different by having a bold white trailing edge along the secondaries which can be seen clearly particularly when landing.
 Both Pin-tailed and Swinhoe’s Snipe lack such bold white trailing edge.
 However, the amount of white on the underwing coverts can be quite variable ranging from completely white to very little white with extensive dark barring just like in Pin-tailed and Swinhoe’s Snipe, but the white trailing edge along the secondaries seems to be consistent among all birds that I’ve photographed.